trefx/5s-crate/0.4-DRAFT/index.md

 ## Overview

-A Trusted Workflow Run Crate represents a unit of computational access to sensitive information which is managed in accordance with a set of principles conforming to the 5 safe framework.
+A Five Safes RO-Crate represents a unit of computational access to sensitive information which is managed in accordance with a set of principles conforming to the 5 safe framework.
 The aim is to enable trusted workflow execution in a Trusted Research Environment (TRE), from an authenticated workflow run request, through approval and review processes to a completed workflow execution.

 ## Archive serialisation

-A compliant Trusted Workflow Run Crate SHOULD be stored and transferred as an [ZIP archive](http://www.pkware.com/documents/casestudies/APPNOTE.TXT) containing a single [BagIt directory](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) (_bag_) of an arbitrary name, which payload folder `data/` contains the RO-Crate Metadata File `ro-crate-metadata.json` and any required data files (e.g. inputs).
+A compliant Five Safes RO-Crate SHOULD be stored and transferred as an [ZIP archive](http://www.pkware.com/documents/casestudies/APPNOTE.TXT) containing a single [BagIt directory](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) (_bag_) of an arbitrary name, which payload folder `data/` contains the RO-Crate Metadata File `ro-crate-metadata.json` and any required data files (e.g. inputs).

 Internally a processing TRE MAY choose to unpack a ZIP file to a local file store, taking necessary security and performance precautions (see [Security considerations](#security-considerations)).